Reece Cole: Queens Park Rangers

 On 15 March 2021, Cole signed a short-term contract with the U23 team at Championship club Queens Park Rangers on a free transfer.
 He failed to win a call into the first team squad before the end of the season and was released when his contract expired.

 Dunfermline Athletic

 On 20 July 2021, Cole signed a one-year contract with Scottish Championship club Dunfermline Athletic on a free transfer.
 After featuring predominantly as a substitute during the early months of the season, Cole undertook extra fitness training at the Joe Cardle Academy.
 On his 12th and final appearance of a 2021–22 season which culminated in relegation to the Scottish League One, Cole scored his only goal for the club in a 2–1 victory over Ayr United on 16 April 2022.
-He was released at the end of the season.
+Cole was released at the end of the season and remarked in July 2023 that he fell out of love with football during the latter stages his time with the club.

 Non-League football

-Cole began the 2022–23 season with Isthmian League South Central Division club Chertsey Town.
+Seeking to play part-time football, Cole dropped into non-League football and began the 2022–23 season with Isthmian League South Central Division club Chertsey Town.
 He scored three goals in his first seven appearances for the club, before departing to rejoin Southern League Premier Division South club Hayes & Yeading United in October 2022.
+He made 27 appearances and scored five goals during a 2022–23 season in which the club won the Middlesex Senior Cup.
+He became a free agent at the end of the season.

+Exeter City

+Cole joined League One club Exeter City on trial during the 2023–24 pre-season.
+After 2 1/2 weeks at St James Park, he signed a one-year contract, with the option of a further year, on 10 July 2023.
+The move reunited him with his former Partick Thistle manager Gary Caldwell.
+Following 17 appearances and one goal by mid-November 2023, Cole signed a new 18-month contract, with the option of a further year.
+Cole captained the team during three matches late in December and ended a mid-table 2023–24 season with 42 appearances and seven goals.

+In July 2024, Cole signed a one-year extension to his existing contract, with the option of a further year.
+Three "niggly" injuries (one of which was misdiagnosed) and illness restricted him to just 13 appearances during the first half of the 2024–25 season.
+While lacking match fitness, Cole made regular appearances from February 2025 through to the end of the mid-table season, ending with 27 appearances and three goals.

+On 23 July 2025, it was announced that Cole had signed a further one year contract with a club-held extension for a further year.